REX-LAB/EndEffectors/README.md

 EndEffectors
 ============

-Design files and documentation for self-built end effectors and robot tools at REXLAB.
+Design files and documentation for self-built end effectors and robot tools at RexLab.